-Example #4 continued: Connection for turnout motor switches and DCD-ABC module via remote terminals by decencepts CONCEPTS Unique features, real performance and exceptional installability
+Example #4 continued: Connection for turnout motor switches and DCD-ABC module via remote terminals

 - Turnout motors A and B control the loop, but the line is not actually ever clear unless C has also been set to the main. - Therefore C acts as an added safety interlock and will not allow the ABC modules to turn on unless it is also properly set. - To do this, we wire the connections to the ABC board "Remote" terminals via the switches on all three Cobalt motors.